myreceiptt/nota-markdown/archived-oioi/2025/09/firewall-manager-playbook.md

 #### **1. Friendly-but-Firm**
 > Thank you for reaching out 🙏.
 > At this stage, Prof. NOTA’s time is reserved for structured collaborations with clear value exchange.
-> If you have a specific proposal (scope, timeline, budget), please share, and our team will review it.
+> If you have a specific proposal (scope, timeline, budget), please share it, and our team will review it.

 ---